KKKKKelsey/KKKKKelsey/README.md

 - 👋 Hi, I’m @KKKKKelsey
-- 👀 I’m interested in Python, Java, C#, Web design
+- 👀 I’m interested in JS, C#, Web design
 - 🌱 I’m currently learning Python, Java
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Web design
-- 📫 How to reach me
+- 📫 How to reach me mie920418@gmail.com

 <!---
 KKKKKelsey/KKKKKelsey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.